ccdale/drt/README.md

 ## dvdprocess ##
 dvdprocess allows you to set a title for the video files, with automatic series and episode numbering.
+The Series/Episode tag can be removed by setting the Series number to -1.
 ```
 Usage:
     dvdprocess --help